bjornverbakel/whac-a-mole/README.md

    flutter run
    ```

-5. Update the WebSocket URL in main.dart if necessary:
+5. In case it cannot connect, update the WebSocket URL in main.dart and retry:
    ```sh
    _channel = IOWebSocketChannel.connect('ws://<your-server-ip>:4000');
     ```